 The cable is too short for some.

-Durable 3.9' cord is flat to help prevent tangles.
+Durable 3.9-foot cord is flat to help prevent tangles.
 Features an integrated microphone for taking calls from your smartphone.
 Android users can enjoy use of the Smart Key app for extra control.

 Some users report white noise when no music playing.

 We love the retro vibe of these headphones.
 The closed-ear design is good for shutting out exterior sounds.
 Comfortable to wear with padded cups and headband.
-Features a wide frequency response of 10 Hz to 20 kHz.
+Features a wide frequency response of 10 hertz to 20 kilohertz.

 Some buyers think the plastic components are too flimsy.